autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal.md

 ## Constructing the FeatureMetadata

-Next, lets see what AutoGluon infers the feature types to be by constructing a FeatureMetadata object from the training data:
+Next, let's see what AutoGluon infers the feature types to be by constructing a FeatureMetadata object from the training data:

 ```{.python .input}